Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

 == Setup

 This section shows you a minimal way to setup tinymist in #link("https://www.lazyvim.org/")[LazyVim].
-For other distros, we also bring some tips for you.
+We also have some tips for users of other distros.

 // todo: heading link support
 Please see #md-alter(link(<neovim-extra-settings>)[Extra Settings], () => link("#extra-settings")[Extra Settings]) for more configuration.